BruceChaun/EMR/README.md

 2. Run on Hadoop:
 **/usr/local/hadoop/bin/hadoop jar EMR.jar /data /doc**

-The word count result should be written in _doc_ directory.
+The word count result should be stored in database.